 Are there any access issues?

 Will the vendor only allow viewings at a certain time of day?
 If so, it’s worth trying to pop by at alternative times to check that they’re not hiding noise issues from rush hour traffic, nearby schools or even nuisance neighbours.

 Similarly, if a seller tries to discourage you from looking at a particular area of the house, try to insist that you view it.
 We have seen vendors nail up loft hatches to prevent access, potentially hiding problems with leaking roofs, poor insulation, rotting timbers and infestation.

 Do I need a building survey?

 Buyers can be tempted to skip building surveys to save money at a time when budgets are already stretched.
 However, this could be a false economy.
-Although it will cost several hundred points, a full building survey will provide detailed advice on defects the property currently has, maintenance it is likely to need and also potential hidden defects.
+Although it will cost several hundred points, a full building survey will provide detailed advice on defects the property currently has, what maintenance it is likely to need, and also potential hidden defects.
 The types and costs of repairs will also be included in the report.